tamirisguerreiro/site/index.md

 ------
 layout: defaut
-Subtitle: "## Projeto: Análise do 26º Campeonato Mundial Feminino 📈"
 ------
+## Projeto: Análise do 26º Campeonato Mundial Feminino 📈